-xAssets Fixed Asset Management Software implements depreciation calculation and period end processing as a simple and efficient process, and
+xAssets Fixed Asset Management Software implements depreciation calculation and period end processing as a simple and efficient process, and the month end process is based on a simple three step process:

 Depreciation calculations can be based on any mathematical formula or computer program.